 Let's look at the design concepts together to see their unique looks.

-As a well-known and reliable dishwasher manufacturer, Bosch produces a wide range of models from their $400 budget-friendly Ascenta / 100 series right through to their $2,000 luxury Benchmark series and even ADA dishwashers.
+As a well-known and reliable dishwasher manufacturer, Bosch produces a wide range of models from their sub $600 budget-friendly 100 series (formerly knowns as Ascenta series) right through to their $2,000 luxury Benchmark series, and even ADA dishwashers.

 A quick look at the various Bosch dishwasher lines: